jmperafan/Analyzing-Data/exercises/exercises.md

 Imagine your objective is to create a digital trail of somebody's day.
 Make it at detailed as possible.
 Your exercise now is to think:

 - What type of data could you collect?
-- What problems would you run into?Go Full Stalker
+- What problems would you run into?

 ### **1.2 Create KPI's**
 Choose any organization and imagine you work as a dataprofessional for them.
 Your objective is to: